sprutner/istioctl-eks-wrapper/README.md

 This will determine your cluster name by looking at your kubeconfig current context and grabbing the cluster name from the args in the user section of the current context you are in.

 You can add the path to where ever you clone this repo to run istioctl without the "./" in front.

+## Troubleshooting

+If this fails to query AWS properly, you will get a bunk configuration file at ~/.kube/config-istio.
+One common example would be the wrong AWS region being set.
+You need to manually delete the file, as it will not be overwritten on your second attempt. `rm ~/.kube/config-istio`